 A 2012 study by the association found that people making a choice under stress may pay more attention to the upsides than the downsides of the decision.
 For example, if you are considering a new job during the pandemic, you might put more emphasis on the salary increase than the long, arduous commute you’d have each day.

 Making big decisions is never easy, even when the world is calm.
-But there are steps to help yourself make the right decisions when faced with a difficult situation, says Dr. Dhabhar.
+But there are steps to help yourself make the right decisions, says Dr. Dhabhar.

 Wyatt Myers is a contributing writer for UMiami Health News.